ajwills72/ajwills72.github.io/docker.md

 Maintaining a working, GPU-enabled, copy of tensorflow is a pain the ass; one alternative is to use docker and jupyter:

-1. Do a base install of Ubuntu 20.04.
+1. Do a base install of Ubuntu 20.04. **Note**: Do NOT use Ubuntu snap to install docker, this will break things in non-obvious and non-immediate ways.
+Install docker as described in the next step.

 1. Follow [these instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) to install _tensorflow-gpu_.